Stefanos-stk/Box-Stacking-Dynamic-Programming/README.txt

 How to run code.
-Disclaimer: You will need to be able to compile the file using jdk compiler Step 1: Navigate to the PSET11-StefanosStoikos-Solution Folder Step 2: Using the command javac Solution.java, compile the file, it will hopefully produce 2 CLASS files Step 3: Place the input file on the same Location as the Solution.java file inside the folder Step 4: Using the terminal, and the command java Solution <inputfilename.txt> <outputfilename.txt> run the code
+Disclaimer: You will need to be able to compile the file using jdk compiler Step 1: Navigate to the Solution Folder
+Step 2: Using the command javac Solution.java, compile the file, it will hopefully produce 2 CLASS files Step 3: Place the input file on the same Location as the Solution.java file inside the folder Step 4: Using the terminal, and the command java Solution <inputfilename.txt> <outputfilename.txt> run the code